-How to License Photos for Print.
+How to License Photos.

 Travel Photo Base's image collection is available for free viewing.

-Photo fees for print publication.
+Photo licenses for print publication.

-Photo rights covered by fees.
+Photo rights covered by license.

 Terms & conditions.

-How to specify photos to order.
+How to specify photos you want to license.

 Print size & resolutions choices.